lwu1822/lwu1822/README.md

 Hi, I'm Lily.
 I’m a motivated and driven computer science student with a deep passion for software engineering and technology.
 I love building, debugging, and solving problems, and I’m always looking for new opportunities to learn and challenge myself.

-I have hands-on experience in full-stack development, backend/frontend engineering, and AI/ML, with additional background in cybersecurity, network engineering, and quality assurance.
+I have hands-on experience in full-stack (frontend/backend) development and AI/ML, with additional background in cybersecurity, network engineering, and quality assurance.
 I’m open to exploring a variety of roles across the technology space.

 Experiences:
 - Software Engineering Intern at Northrop Grumman Corporation (2024 and 2025 summer)
-- Software Engineering Intern (Part-time) at Nighthawk Coding Society (2023)
+- Software Engineering Intern at Nighthawk Coding Society (2023)
-- National Champion of CyberPatriot XV Cisco Networking Challenge (Cybersecurity competition hosted by Air Force Association)
+- National Champion of CyberPatriot XV Cisco Networking Challenge (Cybersecurity and networking competition hosted by the Air and Space Forces Association)
 - National Second Place of CyberPatriot XVI Finals

 Skills: